fdiotalevi/revolut/README.md

 This project provides a simple implementation for the following API
 - account creation
 - account retrieval
-- money transfer between account
+- money transfer between accounts
-- retrieve money transfer receipt
+- retrieve money transfer receipts

 To launch the API server, locate the class `com.diotalevi.revolut.account.StartApiServer` and launch it.